sigstore/sigstore-website/content/en/rekor/verify-release.md

 Save this locally to your machine as `fulcio-root.pem`

-> 📓 We are looking at leveraging other trust stores for our Root CA , so consider getting the root CA from here, a temporary approach.
+> 📓 We are looking at leveraging other trust stores for our Root CA, so consider getting the root CA from here, a temporary approach.

 Let's now validate the cert chain: